Want to Build a Website in 2019? Here’s Your Game Plan

 Social Media Advertising

 Facebook is a well-oiled, data-collecting machine, and you can use its power to target advertising directly to your ideal audience.
 You can create a Facebook ad that reaches users based on specific info such as age, gender, interests, etc. As with Google Adwords, you’ll set a budget and pay for clicks.
+Get on Instagram and leverage your feed and stories for some great free advertising for your brand.
+Follow this guide to narrow down which social networks you should use for your business.

 Step 11: Market with Email